unweave/unweave-v1/docs/src/pages/docs/sessions.md

 unweave session create --project <project-id> --provider <provider> --type <node-type>
 ```

+This will prompt you for an SSH public key to use for the session.
+You can either choose to use
+your existing `id_rsa.pub` key or create a new `.pem` key.
+Check the [SSH](#ssh-keys) section
+for more details.

 Or, if you have a project linked to your local directory, you can skip the flags.
 Unweave will
 automatically use the defaults configured in the `config.toml` file.